mienxiu/mienxiu.github.io/_posts/python/2021-05-03-performance-comparison-between-flask-and-sanic.md

 post_no: 2
 ---
 ## Flask and Sanic
 **[Flask](https://github.com/pallets/flask)** is one of the most popular micro web frameworks written in Python and I love using it for developing a wide range of web services because of its simplicity and flexibility.
-And it's also amazingly extensible thanks to the various plugins.
+Flask is a WSGI application which is inherently synchronous.

-**[Sanic](https://github.com/sanic-org/sanic)**, meanwhile, is relatively a new framework that allows Python's `async/await` syntax added in Python 3.5.
+**[Sanic](https://github.com/sanic-org/sanic)** is a [ASGI](https://asgi.readthedocs.io/en/latest/) compliant framework that allows Python's `async/await` syntax added in Python 3.5.
-It's an asynchronous web framwork whereas Flask is synchronous.
+In other words, it's an asynchronous web framwork.

-I did some simple benchmarking of two frameworks to demonstrate how much asynchronous servers outperform synchronous servers in dealing with I/O-bound workloads.
+I did some simple benchmarking of two frameworks to demonstrate how much asynchronous servers outperform synchronous servers in dealing with concurrent I/O-bound tasks.
 But first,

 ## What is Asynchronous Programming?